-With open enrollment, many are seeking to better understand their benefit options.
-Below are the top 5 questions about health savings accounts that came out of the National HSA Awareness Day TweetChat.
+During open enrollment, many want to better understand their benefit options.
+Below are the top 5 questions about health savings accounts.

 With an HSA, the money an accountholder puts into the account can grow over time to be used for future medical expenses.
 HSAs also allow for accountholders to make catch-up contributions if they are age 55 or older.
 This opportunity to save money on a tax-free basis will make HSAs a solid complement to a 401(k) and/or IRA when looking at future savings.